rod86/recipes-api/readme.md

 # Recipes API

 API built with Lumen Framework.
+I have chosen Lumen because is a powerful Framework and provides tools to develop fast.

 As I development environment I used virtualbox and vagrant with the box https://box.scotch.io/.